Unsupervised model-free representation learning: Abstract

 \section{Abstract}

-Numerous control and learning problems face the situation where sequences of high-dimensional highly dependent data are available, but no or little feedback is provided to the learner.
-To address this issue, we formulate the following problem.
-Given a series of observations $X_0,\dots,X_n$ coming from a large (high-dimensional) space $\cX$, find a representation function $f$ mapping $\cX$ to a finite space $\cY$ such that the series $f(X_0),\dots,f(X_n)$ preserve as much information as possible about the original time-series dependence in $X_0,\dots,X_n$.
-We show that, for stationary time series, the function $f$ can be selected as the one maximizing the time-series information $h_0(f(X))- h_\infty (f(X))$ where $h_0(f(X))$ is the Shannon entropy of $f(X_0)$ and $h_\infty (f(X))$ is the entropy rate of the time series $f(X_0),\dots,f(X_n),\dots$.
+Numerous control and learning problems face the situation where sequences of high-dimensional highly dependent data are available but no or little feedback is provided to the learner, which makes any inference rather challenging.
+To address this challenge, we formulate the following problem.
+Given a series of observations $X_0,\dots,X_n$ coming from a large (high-dimensional) space $\cX$, find a representation function $f$ mapping $\cX$ to a finite space $\cY$ such that the series $f(X_0),\dots,f(X_n)$ preserves as much information as possible about the original time-series dependence in $X_0,\dots,X_n$.
+We show that, for stationary time series, the function $f$ can be selected as the one maximizing a certain information criterion that we call time-series information.
+Some properties of this functions are investigated, including its uniqueness and consistency of its empirical estimates.
 Implications for the problem of optimal control are presented.